 Do you love technology and science?
 If so, then you’ll love General Electric’s blog.
 They actually have a lot of them…

 But GE is so much more than that.
-That’s why they launched a line of blogs to break the public view that all they do is light bulbs.
+That’s why they launched a line of blogs to break the public stereotype that all they do is make light bulbs.

 Here is what they offer:

 - Txchnologist – this online magazine is about all things technology.
-From how climate has affected the way baseballs are made to self-healing electronics.
-Pretty much things that GE has its hand in.
+From how climate has affected the way baseballs are made to self-healing electronics, it covers pretty much all the things that GE has its hand in.

 - Data Visualization – GE takes all the really complicated yet useful data behind science and technology and creates easy-to-understand infographics.

-- Ecomagination – this is the blog for the environmentally-minded GE customer, demonstrating their concern for the environment and how they are tackling the latest issues.
+- Ecomagination – this is the blog for the environmentally-minded GE customer, demonstrating GE’s concern for the environment and how they are tackling the latest issues.

-- The GE Show – this series of videos deals with topics like the future of flight and airplanes, railroads and solar energy, industries that GE creates products for.
+- The GE Show – this series of videos deals with topics like the future of flight, airplanes, railroads and solar energy, industries that GE creates products for.

-On top of all the great topics these blogs tackle, they do it in a wonderful way… storytelling.
+Not only does GE tackle great topics in its blogs, it does so in a wonderful way: storytelling.
 This is really a great example of good content delivered in a professional way.

 What can you learn from these examples?
 Here are a few ideas:

-- Develop other channels for different consumers – GE has also leveraged consumer interests by developing content on niche blogs that is tightly focused.
-This way the interest of their readers is constantly high since they do not have to read about topics that don’t interest them, which is what would happen if they had one blog with one feed.
+- Develop different channels for different consumers – GE has also leveraged consumer interests by developing content on niche blogs that is tightly focused.
+This way the interest of its readers is constantly high since they do not have to read about topics that don’t interest them, which is what would happen if they had one blog with one feed.